- The Best Dog Shedding Brush

 Here are the key things to look for when buying a dog brush for shedding fur:

 Your dog’s coat type - the teeth on the brush or comb must to be suitable for your dog’s breed and coat type.
 Too long or too short for their fur and they can pull or scrape the skin, or even not reach those inner loose hairs.
+Head over to our review of dematting comb for more options.

 Material - the handle, body and teeth of the deshedder should be durable enough for regular use and made from materials that won’t harm your dog’s coat or skin.
 Look for hardwearing, chew-proof material for the body, such as pet-safe plastic, with a slip proof handle.
 The best materials for the teeth or bristles of the brush are stainless steel.